Let Our Richmond Bankruptcy Attorney Help

-Repossession refers to a lender’s right to reclaim secured property when the loan on such property has not been paid according to the agreed terms.
-The term repossession usually applies to automobiles and other valuables, while the term “foreclosure” is used for the repossession of real property such as homes and land.
+Repossession refers to a lender's right to reclaim secured property when the loan on such property has not been paid according to the agreed terms.
+The term repossession usually applies to automobiles and other valuables, while the term “foreclosure” is used for the repossession of real estate.
 If you are currently in a situation in which your lender is trying to repossess your property, call our Richmond repossession attorney now to discuss your case.

 When you purchased your vehicle you signed paperwork giving the lender the right to take back your car if the payment obligation to which you agreed was not met.
 The most common form of automobile repossession occurs when a lender sends a tow truck to recover the vehicle.